 - Click Restart now and check for problems(recommended).

 - Now Windows will check the memory automatically.
 Wait till the testing 100% completes.

 The missing or corrupted system file can always cause blue screen error.
 Run System File Checker to scan and repair the missing or corrupted system files when UNEXPECTED_KERNEL_MODE_TRAP appears.

-1) On your keyboard, press Windows key + X key together to open quick-access menu.
+- On your keyboard, press the Windows logo key + X together to open the quick-access menu.

 Go on to follow the on-screen instructions to install the updates.

 Please feel free to comment below if you have any questions, thanks.